This article was originally published February 23, 2016 and has had minor updates as of August 22, 2018.

 The most recent ground of innovation (and competition) is TV's live musical broadcasts.
 The live musical on television wasn’t born in the last few years, but it has certainly returned to glory in this decade.
 During the 1950s, NBC aired a series called Producers’ Showcase, consisting of many live musicals and plays, including Peter Pan with Mary Martin and a musical version of Our Town.
 Not since that era has the live television musical spent so much time on our screens.

 Under the leadership of producers Neil Meron and Craig Zadan, NBC began broadcasting live musicals again in 2013, with The Sound of Music Live!
-In recent years, they’ve also given us Peter Pan Live! and The Wiz Live!, and now Fox is getting into the game, with broadcasts of Grease: Live and the upcoming The Rocky Horror Show.
+In recent years, they’ve also given us Peter Pan Live!, The Wiz Live!, Hairspray Live!, and Jesus Christ Superstar Live in Concert, and then Fox got into the game, with broadcasts of Grease: Live and The Rocky Horror Show.

 Meron and Zadan produced musicals for television even before that, with taped versions of Annie, Cinderella, The Music Man and Gypsy specifically for the small screen, as well as the television show Smash.
 “The usual school of thought,” Meron says, “[used to be] that Broadway was rarified and people [had] to travel to get that experience.
 [That is] why everyone always thought there was a limited audience in terms of Broadway product.”